Level A performance examination completed as non-degree studies

 The examination is a study unit completed as non-degree studies, and its content corresponds to the proficiency level A, which has been defined for programmes leading to a master’s degree at the Sibelius Academy.
 The study attainment is not a demonstration of proficiency, or a part of it, to be included in a Sibelius Academy degree in accordance with the decree (794/2004).

 You must pay a fee to attend the level A performance examination completed as non-degree studies is subject to a charge paid by the student.
 The examination is organised by Uniarts Helsinki’s Open Campus, which is responsible for charging the necessary fees that cover the expenses of the proficiency test and the performance examination.

 Who can complete a performance examination?

 A level A performance examination can be completed by a person who has completed a master’s degree at the Sibelius Academy or by a person who is working in a Finnish military band as a musician and who has work experience in the music sector and whose application explains how the performance examination is related to their professional development or career advancement in the music sector.

 The applicant must have competence acquired through studies and artistic activities, which gives the skills needed for completing a level A performance examination.

 How can I apply for the right to complete a performance examination?

-The applicant must participate in a proficiency test, which may also be carried out by using a video recording.
+The applicant must participate in a proficiency test, which may for some instruments also be carried out by using a video recording.
 The proficiency test is evaluated by a two-member board appointed by a head of department at the Sibelius Academy.
 The right to complete a performance examination is granted by a head of department at the Sibelius Academy based on a statement given by the proficiency test board.
 The right to complete the examination is valid for one year.
 Applicants for organ or vocal music register for a proficiency test by filling out an online form.
 For other instruments, the right to complete a performance examination can be inquired at email@example.com.